Fishing for tourism - Charter boat diversification program

-The ‘Fishing for tourism’ – Charter boat diversification program has been established to:
+The ‘Fishing for tourism’ – Charter boat diversification program was established in late 2019 to:

 - expand and strengthen the charter boat sector by co-investing in projects to enhance charter boat operators’ offering as a tourism experience

 - broaden tourism offerings that will be attractive to the domestic and international tourism and visitor market

 - position the sector for strong future growth in the nature-based tourism sector.